JonasWallin/BiasCorrection/README.md

 This code will download all the needed data, but not store it.
 If one would like to store the data one needs to run the script __Rcode/DownloadData.R__, and then specify the location of the files in  __Rcode/corssval.R__ by changing the variable `data_location`.

-The same applies to model 3 which analysis is in __Rcode/crossvalModel3.R__.
+The reference model can be runed using the script __Rcode/comparisonModel.R__